A unique approach. Spanish

 to entry

-This is a niche strategy which is difficult to copy, banks are only willing to sell large portfolios to a legitimate buyer.
+This is a niche strategy which is close to impossible to copy, banks are only willing to sell large portfolios to a legitimate buyer.

 Ethical & socially responsible